Termites are a real nuisance when they attack your place.

 And believe me, getting rid of termites at the initial stages is only the perfect solution.

-This means, as soon as you find any termite-damaged wood, it’s good to get it treated and fill up the tiny holes with a high-quality wood filler before they become large and hard to fill.
+This means that as soon as you find any termite-damaged wood, it’s good to get it treated and fill up the tiny holes with a high-quality wood filler before they become large and hard to fill.

 On the market, there are a number of wood filler brands such as Minwax, Bondo, Elmer’s, Famowood, and LePage.